steelsojka/lodash-decorators/README.md

 ### Bind

-Bind takes no arguments and binds the `Function` to the current instance object.
+Bind takes arguments based on lodash's bind and binds the `Function` to the current instance object.

 #### Example